Funny-Silkie/CuiLib/README.md

             ConsoleStdoutLogEnabled = true,
         };

-        // show help if "-h" or "--help" option available if (optionHelp.ValueAvailable)
+        // show help when "-h" or "--help" option is specified if (optionHelp.Value)
         {
-            WriteHelp(logger);
+            WriteHelp(logger, null);
             return;
         }